-Every effort is made to ensure that the information, applicable policies and other materials presented in the Bulletin are accurate and correct as of the date of publication (October 16, 2019).
 Washington University reserves the right to make changes at any time without prior notice.
-Therefore, the electronic version of the Bulletin may change from time to time without notice.
-The governing document at any given time is the then-current version of the Bulletin, as published online, and then-currently applicable policies and information are those contained in that Bulletin.
+Therefore, the electronic version of the Bulletin and the policies set forth therein may change from time to time without notice.
+The governing document at any given time is the thencurrent version of the Bulletin, as published online, and then-currently applicable policies and information are those contained in that Bulletin.